jfcabana/omg_dosimetry/docs/source/installation.rst

 =============

 Python best practices recommend creating separate virtual environments for your different applications, to avoid dependency version conflicts.
-The following procedure walks you through installing a dedicated Python environment for OMG Dosimetry using conda.
+The following commands will install a dedicated Python environment for OMG Dosimetry using conda.

 .. code-block:: bash